mstanto4/SeniorDesign/firmware/README.md

 1. Update button read function to use interrupts.
 [This website](https://raspberrypi.stackexchange.com/questions/76667/debouncing-buttons-with-rpi-gpio-too-many-events-detected) outlines a potential solution.
 2. Update led flashes to utilize threads, thus removing the counter functionality (in the game vis code).
 [This website](https://www.geeksforgeeks.org/creating-child-process-using-fork-python/) gives a tutorial on a potential way to accomplish this.
+3. Update launcher.sh to properly run and display neural network visualizer (when visualizer complete)
+4. Update launcher.sh to resize and position windows
+	- Possible other solution: find another way to launch on startup where executable does not need to be clicked at all

 ### Hardware and Housing Improvements